 He is a former television meteorologist.

-Anthony Watts is best known as the founder and editor of the popular Watts Up With That (WUWT ), a blog that primarily publishes articles skeptical of climate change.
-He is also the owner of the weather graphics company ItWorks.
-He is the founder of Surfacestations.org , a project with the stated purpose of documenting the siting quality of weather stations in the United States.
-According to documents released in 2012, Watts has received funding from the Heartland Institute.
+Anthony Watts is a climate skeptic best known as the founder and editor of the blog Watts Up With That (WUWT ), which primarily publishes articles skeptical of climate change.
+He is also the director and president of IntelliWeather Inc., a weather graphics company alternatively known as Innovative Tech Works (ITWorks) and Weathershop.
+He is also the founder of Surfacestations.org , a project with the stated purpose of documenting the siting quality of weather stations in the United States.
+According to documents released in 2012, Watts has received funding from the Heartland Institute .

 Watts previously worked as an on-air meteorologist for WLFI-TV in Lafayette, Indiana, and later joined KHSK-TV in 1987.
 In 2002, Watts left his position as a television weatherman to devote time to his private business, ITWorks.
 He returned to work part-time at KHSL in 2004, and has also been the chief meteorologist for KPAY-AM (an affiliate of Fox News) since 2002. ,